Azure/Azure-DataFactory/Samples/AzureAnalysisServicesProcessSample/README.md

 # Introduction
 A very common action at the end of an ETL process is to reprocess a tabular model.
 To do so in Data Factory a Custom Activity is needed.
-This example implements a Custom Activity capable of reprocess a model in Azure Analysis Services.
+This example implements a Custom Activity capable of reprocess a model or execute a custom processing script (for example, merge partitions) in Azure Analysis Services.

-This sample will reprocess the entire model, but it would be easy to improve it to allow partial processing, specifing which tables or even which partitions to process.
+If user specifies AdvancedASProcessingScriptPath in extendedProperties of DotNetActivity, the sample will process the database based on the TMSL script definition.
+If AdvancedASProcessingScriptPath is not specified, the sample by default does a full process of specified database.

 # Considerations